shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 In both cases, you authenticate with a personal access token in place of your password.

+WARNING:
+The ability to create personal access tokens without expiry was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369122) in GitLab 15.4 and [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.
+In GitLab 16.0 and later, existing personal access tokens without an expiry date are automatically given an expiry date of 365 days later than the current date.
+The automatic adding of an expiry date occurs on GitLab.com during the 16.0 milestone.
+The automatic adding of an expiry date occurs on self-managed instances when they are upgraded to GitLab 16.0.
+This change is a breaking change.

 Personal access tokens are:

 - Required when [two-factor authentication (2FA)](account/two_factor_authentication.md) or